 Do Snorkelers Need a Wetsuit?

 If you are snorkeling in tropical waters that are 80° F (26° C) or above, a snorkeling wetsuit may not be necessary, unless you run cold.
-Most of the time we do not wear one, although we do always wear full length top and bottom rash guards.
-But we really like having a bit of extra warmth when the water is a little colder at different destinations, or if we are getting in often, or during night snorkels.
-And we have found that many of the more mature snorkelers in our community like to wear them all the time, because they tend to run a little colder.
+When we were younger, we only needed full body rash guards, but now we usually need more warmth, especially when the water is a little colder at different destinations, or if we are getting in often, or during night snorkels.
+Galen is usually fine with a Thermocline jacket, but Nicole needs a 3mm snorkeling wetsuit.

-It is important to note that if you are on a snorkeling intensive vacation like these amazing snorkeling trips, where you get in the water three or four times a day, up to two hours at a time, then you should really consider wearing a wetsuit, no matter what the water temperature is.
+It is important to note that if you are on a snorkeling intensive vacation like the ones below, where you get in the water three or four times a day, up to two hours at a time, then you should really consider wearing a snorkeling wetsuit, no matter what the water temperature is.
 When you get in the water that much your body temperature may start to cool down slowly, to a dangerous level, without the normal signs of hypothermia.
 Read more below about Warm Water Hypothermia.

 Have You Seen These Guided Snorkel Travel Adventures?